Enantiosensitive molecular compass: Quantifying spin-orientation locking

-Note that Eq. \eqref{eq:app_yield_rho} fixes the photoelectron momentum and spin-detection axis in the molecular and laboratory frame, respectively, to simplify the evaluation of Eq. \eqref{eq:averaging_app}.
-Specifically, by fixing the photoelectron momentum in the molecular frame, the transition dipole matrix element in the molecular frame $\fullvec{D}_{\fullvec{k}^M,\mu^M}^M$ will not have any argument that depends on the orientation $\rho$, and can therefore be trivially rotated into the lab frame:
+Equation \eqref{eq:methods_yield} fixes the photoelectron momentum and spin-detection axis in the molecular and laboratory frame, respectively.
+By doing so, the transition dipole matrix element in the molecular frame $\fullvec{D}_{I,\fullvec{k}^M,\mu^M}^M$ will not have any argument that depends on the orientation $\rho$, and can therefore be trivially rotated into the lab frame:

 Meanwhile, by fixing the spin-detection axis in the lab frame, the spin projection operator $\hat{\mathsf{P}}_{\unitvec{s}}=\left(\mathbb{I}+\unitvec{s}^L\cdot\unitvec{\sigma}^L\right)/2$ essentially rotates the direction of photoelectron spin from the molecular to the laboratory frame, then projects it to the spin-detection axis $\unitvec{s}^L$: